drayoden/netninjts/README.md

     * could use webpack - bundles multiple 'modules'/JS files into one file
 * tut15 - interfaces
 * tut16 - interfaces with classes, created /src/interfaces/HasFormatter.ts - imported into Invoices.ts
+* tut17 - render class to send the output to container
+*